Why Does My Vinyl Liner Have Wrinkles?

 There are a few things that will create wrinkles seemingly overnight.
 Chemicals out of balance is a big one.
-Not only that, but using low quality chemicals can also wreak havoc on your liner--not to mention your pocket book in the long run.
-Other common causes are water seepage under or around the pool area, collapsed pool walls, low quality vinyl, or simply that the liner itself was measured incorrectly.
+Not only that but using low-quality chemicals can also wreak havoc on your liner--not to mention your pocketbook in the long run.
+Other common causes are water seepage under or around the pool area, collapsed pool walls, low-quality vinyl, or simply that the liner itself was measured incorrectly.

 Checking your chemical levels at least once a week can save you a lot of money over time.
-A low pH and/or alkalinity level is the most common reasoning for smaller wrinkles throughout the pool.
+A low pH and/or alkalinity level is the most common reason for smaller wrinkles throughout the pool.
 Customers sanitizing with bromine will find they may need to increase their pH level on a regular basis as bromine itself has a low pH level.
 Vice versa, customers using some types of chlorine or salt systems as a sanitizer will need to lower their pH more frequently.
 Once again, we recommend checking your levels weekly to ensure they are in the correct ranges.